xamarin/mini-hacks/azure-iot-smart-coffee/README.md

 Open `Constants.cs`.
 Enter the `Shared Access Signature` and your Azure IoT Hub url.

 ###### 4. Connect to Azure IoT Hub
 Azure IoT Hub offers secure, bi-directional communication with several protocol options, including HTTP, MQTT, and AMQP.
 SmartCoffee uses AMQP for communication.
-Open `SmartCoffeeService.cs` and navigate to the `GetCoffeeService` method.
+Open `SmartCoffeeService.cs` and navigate to the `GetCoffeeServiceApi` method.
 Create a new connection to your IoT Hub by pasting the following information.

 ```csharp
 if (connectionFactory == null)